Ozgunak/ozgunak/README.md

 ## 🌍 Based in Vancouver, BC | 📱 iOS Developer

 I love making apps that people enjoy using.
-I've been doing this for a bit over two years, focusing on making things look good and work well on iPhones and other Apple devices.
+I've been doing this for a bit over three years, focusing on making things look good and work well on iPhones and other Apple devices.
 Here's a bit about what I do and what I'm good at.

 ### 🛠 Skills
 - **Languages & Frameworks:** Swift, SwiftUI, UIKit